consistent-milk12/masstree/README.md

 `masstree` is a beta high-performance concurrent ordered map for Rust.
 It stores keys as `&[u8]` and supports variable length keys by building a trie of small B+trees, based on the [Masstree paper](https://pdos.csail.mit.edu/papers/masstree:eurosys12.pdf) (Mao, Kohler, Morris — EuroSys 2012).

-This release is published as `0.2.2`.
-The crate is feature-complete for core operations (get, insert, range scans) but still being validated for correctness and performance under high contention.
+This release is published as `0.2.3`.
+The crate is feature-complete for core operations (get, insert, remove, range scans) but still being validated for correctness and performance under high contention.

 This crate does a lot of allocation.
 In my testing, the default global allocator can be much slower than `mimalloc` for these patterns.
 The C++ Masstree codebase uses a custom allocator, and this Rust port does not have an equivalent yet.